OffensiveNut/StereoCam/README.md

 ## Troubleshooting

-1. **MediaPipe installation issues**: Make sure you're using Python 3.11 or 3.12 (not 3.13)
+1. **YOLO model download**: On first run, YOLOv8 model will be automatically downloaded
+2. **PyTorch installation**: If conda fails to install PyTorch, it will be installed via pip
-2. **Calibration failing**: Verify chessboard size matches your actual calibration pattern
+3. **Calibration failing**: Verify chessboard size matches your actual calibration pattern
-3. **Import errors**: Make sure the conda environment is activated
+4. **Import errors**: Make sure the conda environment is activated
+5. **Low detection accuracy**: Adjust confidence threshold in stereoVision.py (currently set to 51%)

 ## Notes

 - The calibration parameters are saved in `stereo_map.xml`
 - Both `calibration.py` and `triangulation.py` modules were created to support the main application
+- The project uses YOLOv8 nano model for optimal speed/accuracy balance
+- YOLO model weights are automatically downloaded on first run
-- The project is configured to work with Python 3.11 for maximum compatibility
+- The system filters detections to show only objects with >51% confidence
+- Supports detection of 80+ object classes (COCO dataset)